Doist/ffs/ffs-shared/README.md

-# Shared
+# FFS Shared

-Module containing code shared by other modules, such as models or flag evaluation.
+Umbrella project for code shared by other modules.